chrisbouchard/discord-fate-bot/README.md

   authentication token.
     * Mutually exclusive with `DFB_BOT_TOKEN`.
 * `DFB_LOG_CONFIG_FILE` &mdash; _(Optional)_ The path to a Python log config file.
-See the [Python documentation][python-logging-config-file-format] for a description of the file format.
+See the [Python documentation][python-logging-config] for a description of the file format.
 * `DFB_MONGO_CONNECTION_URL` &mdash; The MongoDB connection URL.
 * `DFB_MONGO_PASSWORD` &mdash; The password for the Mongo DB connection.
     * Mutually exclusive with `DFB_MONGO_PASSWORD_FILE`.